Introduction / History

 What are their needs?

-The Saharawi live in an area of war and political turmoil.
+The Sahrawi live in an area of war and political turmoil.
 As a result, families have been divided, and many have been displaced in refugee camps.
 Their desire for political recognition and independence is strong.
-Fervent intercession must be made if the Saharawi are to find lasting peace in a saving relationship with Christ.
+Fervent intercession must be made if the Sahrawi are to find lasting peace in a saving relationship with Christ.

-* Ask the Lord to soften the hearts of the Saharawi towards the Gospel message.
+Ask the Lord to soften the hearts of the Sahrawi towards the Gospel message.

-* Pray that God will save key leaders among the Saharawi who will boldly declare the Lordship of Jesus.
+Pray that God will save key leaders among the Sahrawi who will boldly declare the Lordship of Jesus.

-* Pray that strong local churches will be raised up among the Saharawi.
+Pray that strong local churches will be raised up among the Sahrawi.